Echsecutor/Echsecutable-Memory-Phaser/README.md

 # Echsecutable-Memory (Phaser Version)

-This is a simple Memory (mathing pairs) game with original grafics.
+This is a simple Memory (matching pairs) game with original grafics.
 It is a remake of https://github.com/Echsecutor/Memory.echse using http://phaser.io .
-This is pure js, so you can play it in your browser on any platform.
+It is written in javascript, hence playable in the browser across platforms.

 ##Privacy Policy